 - The cost of a semester abroad program is similar to what it would be if you were on the McMinnville campus for an equivalent time.

-- At certain sites, you can make a significant contribution by engaging in community service/volunteer work such as working with an orphan-age or with the Habitat for Humanity projects.
+- Many sites offer community service/volunteer work such as working with an orphan-age or with the Habitat for Humanity projects.